athenian-cs2/string-checker-template/README.md

 In this assignment, you'll be writing three methods to carry out some String operations.
 Using the Java String methods will be very helpful.

 The first method is countABC().
-This method takes a String as input, and returns the total number of 'a', 'b', or 'c' chars.
+This method takes a String as input, and returns the total number of 'a', 'b', or 'c' chars in that String.
 The method has the following signature: public static int countABC(String str) {}

 The second method is containsThe().
 This method takes a String as input, and returns a boolean equal to whether or not the String contains "the" or "The".
 The method has the following signature: public static boolean containsThe(String str) {}